Give Blood (song): Background

-Release and reception
+Release and critical reception

-The single failed to chart in UK or to make the Billboard Hot 100 US Pop Chart, but reached number 5 on Billboards Mainstream Rock Charts.
+"Give Blood" was among the most added songs to album oriented rock radio stations according to Radio & Records during the week of 15 November 1985.
+It later peaked at No. 5 on Billboards Mainstream Rock Chart in January 1986 and spent a total of 15 weeks on the listing.
+The single failed to chart in UK and did not reach the Billboard Hot 100.

 Cashbox characterised "Give Blood" as a "strong paean to world peace.
-They labeled it as his "most promising single in recent memory" and believed that it would have crossover appeal on both rock stations and contemporary hit radio.
+They labelled it as his "most promising single in recent memory" and believed that it would have crossover appeal on both rock stations and contemporary hit radio.
 Billboard called it a "strongly conflicted power-rock track" that "resolves paranoia with hope, brutal imagery with idealism."
 Rolling Stone said that the song rebuked modern depictions of heroism.
 Stephen Thomas Erlewine of AllMusic ranked "Give Blood" as one of Townshend's best compositions, calling it "anthemic".